Take part in an iftar

 Just like eating and drinking, you are expected to refrain from smoking in public during the fasting hours.

 If you happen to listen to music, use headphones and keep the volume low.
 Some lyrics may not be appropriate and may disturb those who are fasting.
-Public areas avoid music being played during daylight hours.
+In public areas, avoid music being played during daylight hours.